GracieEveritt/Project-2/README.md

 -Deployment Link:

 ## Project Description
 Build a website from API using React.js & to have fun.
 I chose to build an analytics site for Coronavirus because it is a scary reality for us all.
 After reviewing other developer's approach to present this same data, I think mine will be unique.
 Currently, no one has done a dashboard for the US.
-If I have extra time, it would be nice to impelement news as well.
+This dashboard If I have extra time, it would be nice to impelement news as well.

 ## API Reference
 - Source 1 - by country: Coronavirus confirmed cases, deaths, and recovered cases and every day since Jan 22, 2020.